arduino/help-center-content/content/Hardware/Generic/What-library-to-use-to-read-the-IMU-in-the-board.md

 2. Install & include the corresponding library oin the IDE & sketch respectively:

-* `Arduino_ LSM6DS3` is the one to use in boards like the Arduino Uno WiFi Rev2 and Nano 33 IoT boards
+* `Arduino_ LSM6DS3` is the one to use in boards like the Arduino UNO WiFi Rev2 and Nano 33 IoT boards
 * `Arduino_LSM9DS1`is the one to use in boards like the Arduino Nano 33 BLE.